omBratteng/website/content/hei.md

 	url: '/assets/blog/hello-world/cover.jpg'
 ---

-Heisann, thanks for cheking the blog!
+Heisann, thanks for checking the blog!
 I'm Ole-Martin, a software developer at [the National Archives of Norway](https://www.arkivverket.no/en).

 If you happen to read this and find my posts interesting, just [let me know](https://twitter.com/omBratteng)!
 Will be happy to have a chat with you around a coffee ☕️ (or red wine 🍷?).